openvax/neoantigen-vaccine-pipeline/README.md

 ## Setup

-This repo includes the [pip requirements file](https://github.com/openvax/neoantigen-vaccine-pipeline/blob/master/requirements.txt) as well as a [Conda environment spec](https://github.com/openvax/neoantigen-vaccine-pipeline/blob/master/conda-spec-file.txt).
-Note that to get started with pipeline development and rule definition, you just need the Python dependencies:
+To get started with pipeline development and rule definition, you only need the Python dependencies:
 ```
 pip install -r requirements.txt
 ```